 Recycle Used Malt

 After the malt was used for making beer, the waste did not get throw away, instead, it gets to recycle and resell to a nearby chicken farm in Singapore.
 These residual protein and fiber-rich leftovers are an excellent feed for chickens.
 The truck from the chicken farm will pick up the waste from the silver tank.
 The two red tanks are “danger” ingredient, CO2.

 Factory Plant Visit Begin!

 Moving up the factory plant.
 No photography is allowed at the operation site.
 The whole site is fully automated 24 hours daily and I did not see a single worker.
-However the guide told us there are frequent checks on the machines by the engineers.
+However, the guide told us there are frequent checks on the machines by the engineers.
 Once you entered the factory, be prepared to sweat a lot as it is quite warm inside, looks like no ventilation.
-Luckily no human working inside, only curious visitors like us went in, luckily for 15 mins only, so you will still survive.
-There are in total 10 steps of process in making beer, which includes milling and mashing the barley malt, fermentation, storage and filtration, with over 250 checks to ensure the excellent quality of each can of beer when it reaches consumers.
+Luckily no humans working inside, only curious visitors like us went in, luckily for 15 mins only, so you will still survive.
+There are in total 10 steps of process in making beer, which includes milling and mashing the barley malt, fermentation, storage, and filtration, with over 250 checks to ensure the excellent quality of each can of beer when it reaches consumers.
 The process takes about 7 days to 30 days, it depends on the alcohol level.